 If it’s raining or there’s a high chance of precipitation, follow up immediately regardless of the hit.
 The blood trail will vanish after a rain.
 Unless the animal is dead within sight of your stand, you’ll return the next morning with hope as your only guide.
 Use the rain to sneak along the blood trail so you can try to shoot the animal again if it’s alive.
 Unless you have a dog to use the next day, it’s your best chance.
 Have a buddy bird-dog the blood trail while you look ahead for the animal.
 Wounded animals often try to hide, rather than running.
 Be very careful not to shoot without first being sure it’s the wounded animal.

-When to Wait If you believe you hit the animal too far back, wait three hours.
+If you believe you hit the animal too far back, wait three hours.
 If after taking up the track you find deep crimson blood—possibly indicating a liver hit, continue on the trail.
 If it’s smelly blood laced with food bits and/or green slime, wait an additional three hours before pursuing this gut-shot animal.

 Or, if you shot it in the evening, the temperature is below 45 degrees, your area isn’t notorious for predators and you have evidence that indicates you made a marginal hit, leave the animal overnight and resume the track at daylight.
 If you make this decision, it’s best to leave the trail as early as possible to avoid spooking the animal.